 How do I promote my event?

 The easiest and best way to promote your event is to reach out to your friends, family, and community and let them know how excited you are to be hosting a concert.
 Give them some information on Adam, what he’s been up to, and why this concert is important to you.
 Share the music with them!
-We will provide you materials you can share. (posters, links, downloads, etc).
-Send emails, make some calls, share the event with your community!
+We will provide you materials - posters, links, downloads, etc. Send emails, make calls, share on your social media.
 We suggest you make a Facebook event and send people the link to all the information through there.
 You can also communicate with your guests through the event page and get a feel for who is coming.
 We will be posting your event on our website as well as our social media pages.
 In addition, there will be email blasts going out to all of our subscribers letting them know about the tour dates.

 What do I need to provide for people who are attending?

-You do NOT need to provide alcohol or food for your guests, but we have found that successful concerts often involve food and beverage.
-Many of our hosts do pot-lucks, and have everyone bring something with them to share.
+You do NOT need to provide alcohol or food for your guests, but we have found that successful concerts often involve some form of food and beverage.
+Many of our hosts do pot-lucks. and have everyone bring something with them to share.
 Some hosts prefer to provide home cooked meals and appetizers, while others have gone out and picked up a bunch of pizzas!
-You may only wish to offer simple snacks and drinks, or you may want to offer full meals.
-It's your night, and we want you to create an experience for your guests that feels good to you!!
+You may only wish to offer simple snacks and drinks.
+It's your night, and we want you to create an experience for your guests that feels right for you!!